All Episodes

 And I have a point to this.

-And then another issue if you think that China's not taking Taiwan this week, you're under a rock.
+And then another issue: if you think that China's not taking Taiwan this week, you're under a rock.

-You think it's gonna happen this week?
+You think it's going to happen this week?

-It's gonna happen this week.
+It's going to happen this week.

 Right, right.